Curriculum & Courses

 This course is the second of three focused on radiation therapy physics.
 Among the topics covered are methods of determining dose distributions for radiation therapy treatment planning, patient data acquisition, and various factors affecting dose distribution in patient for photon and electron beams.
 Other topics covered include brachytherapy, radiation protection, and quality assurance in radiation oncology.
 This course is intended for medical physics graduate students and medical residents but is open to graduate and upper level undergraduate students in related fields.

-Text: Khan’s The Physics of Radiation Therapy, 5th edition, F. M. Khan and J. P. Gibbons.
+Text: Khan’s The Physics of Radiation Therapy, 6th edition, J. P. Gibbons.
 Offered in the Spring.

-MPHY 5174 - Medical and Health Physics of Imaging II, 3.0 cr - Sunil Valaparla
+MPHY 5174 - Medical and Health Physics of Imaging II, 3.0 cr - Joseph Steiner

 This course is the continuation of MPHY 5171.
 It discusses the procedures, instrumentation, and safety of nuclear medicine imaging and magnetic resonance imaging (MRI).
 For nuclear medicine, the principles of radioisotopes used in nuclear medicine, radioactive decay, instrumentation for nuclear counting and imaging are discussed.
 The specific nuclear medicine equipment that are discussed include: gamma camera, single photon emission computed tomography (SPECT), positron emission tomography (PET) and hybrid imaging (SPECT/CT and PET/CT).
 For MRI, the physics and technology are discussed with emphasis on techniques employed in medical imaging.
 The topics include scanner hardware, pulse sequences, image acquisition techniques, artifacts, and MR safety.
 This course is intended for medical physics graduate students but is open to graduate and upper level undergraduate students in related fields.